 We find posterior anthropogenic emissions of 31.4 (30.0 - 33.0) Tg a-1 in CONUS.
 This represents a 9% (5% - 15%) increase from our prior estimate of 28.7 Tg a-1 and a 17% (12% - 23%) increase from the most recent EPA Greenhouse Gas Inventory (GHGI) estimate of 26.8 Tg a-1 for 2019.
 Lu et al. (2022) found larger but still consistent anthropogenic methane emissions of 36.2 (32.1 – 37.6) Tg a-1 over the same domain for 2017 by optimizing emissions and trends in a joint inversion of GOSAT and in situ observations for 2010 - 2017.
 Deng et al. (2022) conducted a survey of GOSAT inversions and found similar median posterior anthropogenic methane emissions for the United States of 26.5 (20.8 – 38.7) Tg a-1 for 2019.
 The lower estimate in these inversions could reflect changes between 2017 and 2019, different prior emissions, or differences between GOSAT and TROPOMI.
 Notably, GOSAT has similar accuracy and precision to TROPOMI, but produces two orders of magnitude fewer measurements.
 Deng et al. (2022) also surveyed inversions of in situ data, which used high accuracy and high precision observations from surface sites across the United States.
 In this case, they found median posterior anthropogenic methane emissions of 31.9 (23.9 - 43.1) Tg a-1, which closely matches our result and suggests that the lower estimate results at least partly from TROPOMI’s improved observational density.
 This explanation is further supported by the increase in DOFS we find compared to Lu et al. (2022) and by the narrower posterior emissions ranges we find compared to both Lu et al. (2022) and both inversion ensembles in Deng et al. (2022).

 We allocate our national total to the emission sectors described in section 2.2 using the attribution method described in section 2.8.
-We find very low posterior error correlation between the sectors (mean error correlation coefficients less than 0.2 in all cases), indicating that we can successfully separate sectoral emissions.
+From the off-diagonal structure of Shatred in equation (8), we find very low posterior error correlation between the sectors (mean error correlation coefficients less than 0.2 in all cases), indicating that we can successfully separate sectoral emissions.
 Figure 4 shows the resulting prior and mean posterior emissions for each sector in Canada, CONUS, and Mexico and table 1 shows the same data for CONUS.
 Almost all significant changes in sectoral emissions are observed in CONUS, with the largest changes occurring for the biggest anthropogenic methane emission sources, including landfills, livestock, oil and natural gas, and coal.
 We find little adjustment to wastewater, wetlands, and other sources in part due to the observing system’s inability to correct for regions containing these sources.
 For the sectors with significant adjustments, we find sectoral averaging kernel sensitivities between 0.49 and 0.92, with an average increase of 64% relative to the equivalent values found by Lu et al. (2022), indicating that TROPOMI provides an improved constraint on sectoral emissions.
 We also find a narrower or equal ensemble spread compared to Lu et al. (2022).
 Each sector is also well constrained by the reduced-rank inversion: on average, between 65% and 81% of the prior sectoral emissions are optimized.